 Qualifications for the Basic Course

-- Be a full time student at Campbell University, UNC Pembroke, Methodist College, or Fayetteville State University
+- Be a full time student at Campbell University, UNC Pembroke, Methodist University, or Fayetteville State University

 - Not be a Conscientious Objector